Miragon/miranum-docs/docs/components/miranum-ide/miranum-deployment.md

 ### Miranum Deployment Service

-The Miranum Deployment Service is a ready to go spring boot application that provides the Miranum Deployment Server with a REST implementation.
+The Miranum Deployment Service is a ready to go Spring Boot application that provides the Miranum Deployment Server with a REST implementation.
 Therefore, it uses the REST starters to transfer the process artifacts to the Miranum Deployment Receiver.